fnk0/MagicBall/step3.md

 public class MainActivity extends AppCompatActivity implements ShakeSensorCallback
 ```

-You should be getting a complaint from Android Studio because you are not implement the necessary methods declared from that interface.
+You should be getting a complaint from Android Studio because you are not implementing the necessary methods declared from that interface.

 **Trick!**

-If you are on a mac press CMD + N and if you are on Windows press CTRL + N
+If you are on a Mac press CMD + N and if you are on a Windows machine press CTRL + N

 You should have seen a Generate menu pop up.
 Select **Implement Methods**